Kilkenni/sb.Teleport/readme.md

 - Tooltips on hazard icons in planet info don't show
 - Celestial Database client cache in vanilla Sb is unstable.
 Possibly fixed in OpenSb, needs verification.
 Symptom: when a bookmark is selected, planetary info shows `Celestial Database Error`.
 A workaround is to click other bookmarks until the cache refreshes.

+- Possibly cannot warp down if a player is NOT on their own ship.
+Needs verification.
 - Cannot warp to party members via this dialog.
 Seems to be a limitation of vanilla Lua callbacks.
 - Cannot warp in mission dungeon to party members already present in the dungeon.
 Likewise.